sachindolase/Eterna-lab-frontend/README.md

 - **Loading States**: Skeleton loaders, shimmer effects, progressive loading, error boundaries
 - **Responsive Design**: Fully responsive from 320px width and up

-# Axiom Trade — Token Discovery Table (Replica)

-Hi — I'm the author of this project.
-I built a near pixel-perfect replica of Axiom Trade's token discovery table as a focused frontend exercise.
-Below I explain what I built, how to run and verify it locally, and what I recommend next.

 ## What I built (short, human-friendly)
 - A responsive token discovery table with three category columns: New Pairs, Final Stretch, and Migrated.